agraef/midizap/README.md

 The output sequence can involve as many MIDI messages as you want, and these can be combined freely with keypress events in any order.
 There's no limitation on the type or number of MIDI messages that you can put into a translation rule.

-Note that on output, the `+-<>` suffixes aren't supported, because the *input* message determines whether it is a key press or value change type of event, and which direction it goes in the latter case.
+Note that on output, the `+-<>` suffixes aren't supported, because the *input* message determines whether it is a key- or incremental-mode of event, and which direction it goes in the latter case.

-For key press events, such as a note or non-incremental control change message, the corresponding "on" or "off" event is generated for all MIDI messages in the output sequence, where the "on" value defaults to the maximum value (127 for controller values, 8191 for pitch bends).
-Thus, e.g., the following rule outputs a `CC80` message with controller value 127 each time middle C (`C5`) is pressed:
+For key-mode inputs, such as a note or a non-incremental control change message, the corresponding "on" or "off" event is generated for all MIDI messages in the output sequence, where the "on" value defaults to the maximum value (127 for controller values, 8191 for pitch bends).
+Thus, e.g., the following rule outputs a `CC80` message with controller value 127 each time middle C (`C5`) is pressed (and another `CC80` message with value 0 when the note is released again):

 ~~~
 C5 CC80